Lynching of Robert Marshall

 Robert "Bob" Marshall (1885 - June 18, 1925) was an African American itinerant coal miner from Arkansas.
-On June 18, 1925, Marshall was lynched for allegedly killing a white guard in Carbon County, Utah.
+On June 18, 1925, Marshall was lynched by the Ku Klux Klan for allegedly killing a white guard in Carbon County, Utah.

 Background

 Marshall was believed to have shot James Milton Burns, a watchman for Utah Fuel Company, at Castle Gate on June 15, 1925.
 The murder particularly affected the little town of Price, Utah, given its brutality: Burns was shot five times, beaten on the head with a revolver, and kicked in the head.
 Nobody witnessed Burns' murder but Robert Marshall ended up being identified as the man fleeing from the scene by two to three children who were playing nearby.
 A search party was then organized by Carbon County sheriff Ray Deming to find Marshall.
 One hundred and fifty men searched for him during the night without finding him.
 On June 16, 1925, James Milton Burns died as a result of his injuries, which only reinforced the tensions within the city, but also in the police department, and resulted in a manhunt which lasted for almost two days.